This page offers an overview of Cordaid’s annual reports and financial statements.

 Annual Report 2019

 Cordaid’s 2019 results include fighting HIV, TB, and malaria with the Congolese Ministry of Health; improving education for 618,000 children in the Democratic Republic of Congo; supporting small businesses in Afghanistan, Sierra Leone, and Ethiopia, as well as 15,000 (mostly female) farmers in Uganda; providing food, legal aid, and sanitation facilities to Venezuelan refugees; working with young game-changers in various fragile and conflict-affected countries.
 In 2019 Cordaid provided humanitarian aid as a member, and chair, of the Dutch Relief Alliance (DRA).

 In 2019, we continued to transfer control and decision-making authority to our country teams and local partners in fragile and conflict-affected countries.
 This shift of power is based on the subsidiarity principle and respect for local expertise and ownership.
 It led to a new organizational structure, as a result of which we had to let go of 30 people towards the end of 2019.

 In 2019, Cordaid realised a balanced budget, compensating the loss incurred in operations with the positive results on our impact investments.

-As of January 1st, 2021, Cordaid and ICCO have decided to join forces.
+In 2021, Cordaid and ICCO decided to become one organisation.
 Sharing Christian values, the organisations will combine networks, knowledge, and infrastructure to increase their impact in addressing today’s and tomorrow’s global challenges.
-You will also find the last three annual reports of ICCO below.
+You will also find the annual reports of ICCO below.